manugarcia101/Python/README.md

-  2.Objects folder contains files with code examples of object programming orientation in Python 3.Data Structure folder contains files with code example of the use of structures of this kind 4.Intermediate and working with the net folders have more complex examples of advanced code in Python 5.Some of the tutorials have been done following the videos of Sentex in YouTube and the info of his web: pythonprogramming.net
+  2.Objects folder contains files with code examples of object programming orientation in Python 3.Data Structure folder contains files with code example of the use of structures of this kind 4.Intermediate and working with the net folders have more complex examples of advanced code in Python 5.Data Analisis folder is done mainly using matplot library 6.Some of the tutorials have been done following the videos of Sentex in YouTube and the info of his web: pythonprogramming.net